ChrisKneller/compounds-showcase/README.md

 ### Check out the table
  - Sort any column
  - Filter columns
-	 - Try filtering e.g. for "Cl" in molecular_formula to see any compounds containing chlorine.
-You can further filter for e.g. molecular weight ">500", ALogP "<5".
-You can then see that there is only one compound containing chlorine with a molecular weight about 500 and ALogP below 5
+	 - Try filtering e.g. for "4" in target to see any Bromodomain-containing protein 4 assay results.
+You can further filter for e.g. result "Kd", value ">5000"
-- Click through to any compound to see a dedicated page with further information on the compound

 # Notes